Ketel Marte Preview, Player Props: Diamondbacks vs. Padres

 Ketel Marte vs. Padres Preview, Player Prop Bets - August 19

-The Arizona Diamondbacks and Ketel Marte (.263 slugging percentage over his past 10 games, including one homer), battle starter Matt Waldron and the San Diego Padres at PETCO Park, Saturday at 3:10 PM ET.
+The Arizona Diamondbacks, including Ketel Marte (.184 batting average in his past 10 games), take on starting pitcher Yu Darvish and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Padres.
+He had a hitless showing in his previous game (0-for-2) against the Padres.

 Ketel Marte Game Info & Props vs. the Padres